RobasAhmedShah/hmr-backend/API_ENDPOINTS.md

 ## 6. Rewards

 ### POST /rewards/distribute
-Distribute ROI proportionally across all confirmed investments for a property (per plan/phase2.md):
+Distribute ROI proportionally across all confirmed investments for a property:
+- Groups all investments by user
-- Calculates `roiShare = (tokensOwned / totalTokens) * totalRoi`
+- Calculates total `roiShare = (totalUserTokens / totalTokens) * totalRoi` per user
 - Credits each investor's `wallet.balanceUSDT`
-- Inserts reward + transaction records
+- Creates **one reward and one transaction per user** (aggregated across all their investments)
+- Each transaction includes full traceability: `fromEntity`, `toEntity`, `propertyId`, `organizationId`
 - Auto-generates `RWD-xxxxxx` displayCode for each reward

 **Body:**